 Singida is one of the poorest areas in Tanzania, located in the middle of the dry savannah areas in Central Tanzania.
 The area is among the least developed the country, and is heavily affected by a number of infectious diseases including tuberculosis, HIV, malaria and other tropical diseases.

-The aim of the centre will be diagnosis and treatment for local patients with particular focus on infectious diseases, and to do training activities for local health personnel as well as students and doctors from other countries.
+The aim of the centre will be diagnosis and treatment for local patients with particular focus on infectious diseases, and to do training activities for local health personnel and students.
 We have already facilitated exchange projects for several Norwegian and international students in Singida and Dar es Salaam, and want to expand on this activity.
 In addition, we have a long-term goal of creating an environment for “work-and-learn” training for doctors and students from Norway and elsewhere.
 All activities will be in support of and collaboration with Singida Regional Hospital and other hospitals and health centers in the area.
 The centre lies near Lake Singidani, just outside Singida centre, and the proposed name of the centre comes from this beautiful lake.

 Progress and plans